 If you’re eating whole foods, cooking from scratch and feeling particularly virtuous about your intake, but still not seeing the results you crave, dig a little deeper.
 It might all be good stuff, but the balance between carbs, fat and protein could be completely out of whack, and that could be holding you back.

 3. What does my running plan look like?

 If your food is dialed in, you might need to review your running routine.
-A week that includes only long slow runs will not prove as helpful to your fat loss goals as a varied programme that combines speed sessions and other exercise circuits, like this eight-week schedule.
+A week that includes only long slow runs will not prove as helpful to your fat loss goals as a varied programme that combines speed sessions and other exercise circuits, like weight loss schedule.
 High intensity sessions will help your body attack that fat more effectively and also prevent you getting stale with the same old running regime.

 4. Am I sleeping enough?

 How many hours a night of unbroken shut-eye are you getting?
 The importance of sleep can be overlooked by many recreational runners from a performance perspective, but it’s also true that a lack of quality sleep can inhibit fat loss.

 According to this study by the University of Chicago published in the Annals of Internal Medicine, reducing the amount of sleep you get can affect weight loss.
 The research found that when dieters got adequate sleep, more than half of the weight they lost was fat.
 But when they cut back on their sleep, only one-fourth of their weight loss came from fat.
 'If your goal is to lose fat, skipping sleep is like poking sticks in your bicycle wheels,' said study director Plamen Penev.

 Stress is one of the biggest factors that can put the brakes on fat loss.
 In a stressed state, your body will unleash a hormone called cortisol which degrades muscle tissue and encourages the storage of body fat, particularly in the abdominal area.